Campbelltown Sports Stadium – Wests Tigers

-Campbelltown Stadium, formerly called Orana Park is a multi-use stadium in Leumeah, New South Wales, Australia and is owned by the Campbelltown City Council.
-It is one of three home grounds for the Wests Tigers Rugby League Football Club, who are a side merged from Western Suburbs Magpies and Balmain Tigers and who compete in the National Rugby League (NRL) competition.
+Campbelltown Stadium, formerly called Orana Park is a multi-use stadium in Leumeah, New South Wales, Australia, and is owned by the Campbelltown City Council.
+It is one of three home grounds for the Wests Tigers Rugby League Football Club, who are a side merged from Western Suburbs Magpies and Balmain Tigers who compete in the National Rugby League (NRL).
 The stadium has a capacity of 20,000 and is well known amongst locals due to having a functional purpose in the lives of most young Campbelltownians as it doubled as the local athletics track for school carnivals.

 The venue is only open sporadically for events therefore food options are quite limited to traditional ‘footy’ stadium grub.
 However, there are a few interesting additions on offer for fans.

-The food served here is traditional in the sense of pies, burgers, chips and hot dogs, and the offerings are very limited due to the scarcity of major events.
-Food at various outlets do not look very fresh or appetising, but there are a variety of interesting options that make up for the general snack bar foods.
-The stadium has a variety of food trucks serving donuts, coffees, ice cream cones and slushies which prove very popular especially on a hot day.
+The food served here is traditional in the sense of pies, burgers, chips, and hot dogs, and the offerings are very limited due to the scarcity of major events.
+Food at various outlets does not look very fresh or appetizing, but there are a variety of interesting options that make up for the general snack bar foods.
+The stadium has a variety of food trucks serving donuts, coffees, ice cream cones, and slushies which prove very popular, especially on a hot day.

-The stadium offers a blend of typical soft drinks from Coca-Cola products as well as water, Powerade, spirits, and beers including Cascade Light, VB’s and Carlton Mid-Strength brews along with both white and red wine.
-There are a variety of food and bar stands throughout the venue and lines are short at each.
-It’s great that when you buy a beer here (average price $6-$7) that you can get it in an ice cold can rather than having to have it poured into a plastic cup.
+The stadium offers a blend of typical soft drinks from Coca-Cola products as well as water, Powerade, spirits, and beers including Cascade Light, VB’s, and Carlton Mid-Strength brews along with both white and red wine.
+There is a variety of food and bar stands throughout the venue and lines are short at each.
+It’s great that when you buy a beer here (average price $6-$7) you can get it in an ice-cold can rather than having to have it poured into a plastic cup.

 Servers at each food and drink concession are quick and attentive and considering they do not work here very often, the lines move well and people are served quickly.
 There is a bit of a flow issue in the Eastern grandstand due to the venue design whereby fans block the aisles while waiting for food and drink, but this is a difficult thing for the venue to manage.

-The ground announcers do a great job in pumping up the fans with music, trivia and fan chants.
-As a good deal to entice new members, the club even offers a game day membership that gives fans the option of paying about $3 more than a standard ticket to get an invite to the after game party at the local leagues club as well as a $10 merchandise voucher and a ticket to the game.
-Overall, the Tigers have greatly improved their fan engagement on previous seasons and offer a great family day out at Campbelltown Stadium with a variety of free and fun activations for NRL fans.
+The ground announcers do a great job of pumping up the fans with music, trivia, and fan chants.
+As a good deal to entice new members, the club even offers a game day membership that gives fans the option of paying about $3 more than a standard ticket to get an invite to the after-game party at the local leagues club as well as a $10 merchandise voucher and a ticket to the game.
+Overall, the Tigers have greatly improved their fan engagement in previous seasons and offer a great family day out at Campbelltown Stadium with a variety of free and fun activations for NRL fans.